 PRO TIP: You need to create a fresh staging site every time you want to use one.
 It’s not possible to continue using the same staging site each time.
 Say, you stage a site and push the changes on Monday.
 Then, you publish a few blogs and install a new plugin through the week.
 On Friday, if you want to use a staging site, you have to create a new one to ensure both the environments are an exact match.
 If not, changes will reflect differently on your staging site and your live site.

-Deleting A Staging Site On WP Engine
+Deleting A WPEngine Staging Environment

 - When you create the staging site, WP Engine stores it on your same server where your live site is stored.
 Your server has to shoulder the burden of two WordPress websites now.
 This will affect your live website’s speed and performance.
 To free up server resources and optimize your site, we suggest deleting unnecessary elements like your staging site once you’re done with it.

 - You need a fresh site every time you want to work with a staging environment.
 Your staging site should be an exact replica of your live site.
 It’s best to get rid of staging sites once you’re done with it to ensure you or any member of your team doesn’t use it again.

 To delete a staging environment on WP Engine, follow the steps below.